yaeloss/Bitcoin-Model-Policies/README.md

 --This model policy was introduced into the MISSOURI STATE HOUSE in February 2024 as HB1676: <a href="https://iga.in.gov/legislative/2024/bills/senate/180/details">https://iga.in.gov/legislative/2024/bills/senate/180/details</a>.

---This model policy was passed by the INDIANA STATE SENATE in February 2024 as SB180: <a href="https://iga.in.gov/legislative/2024/bills/senate/180/details">https://iga.in.gov/legislative/2024/bills/senate/180/details</a>.
+--This model policy was passed by the INDIANA STATE SENATE and the INDIANA STATE HOUSE OF REPRESENTATIVES in February 2024 as SB180.
+It awaits signature by the governor: <a href="https://iga.in.gov/legislative/2024/bills/senate/180/details">https://iga.in.gov/legislative/2024/bills/senate/180/details</a>.

 **